uyuni-project/uyuni/README.md

 1. **Always** create a PR (even for backporting)
 2. Your PR always needs at least one reviewer to approve

-## Guidelines for coding:
+## Guidelines for coding

-1. **Always** create an idempotent feature, with right prefixes, and **always** as a secondary feature -> If the feature is not idempotent, it will be not merged upstream.
-2. Scenario that cleans up should be named: ```Scenario: CLEANUP: remove xx pkg``` or scenario before the actual test should be named: ```Scenario: PRE-Requirement: install that```
-3. Steps should be grouped **by topic** and not by feature.
-4. Use the right prefix for your feature name.
-See [here](run_sets/testsuite.yml)
-5. If you do operations on packages, look [here](docs/Patches_test.md)
-6. Reuse steps, don't create new ones if you don't need them (look under `./features/step_definitions/` to see which steps are already implemented)
+To get started, see the documentation about [Using and writing Cucumber steps](docs/cucumber-steps.md).
+It covers most common steps in an ordered manner, as well as the way to write new steps.

+Please read with attention the [guidelines](docs/Guidelines.md).
+They cover style issues, idempotency concerns, file naming conventions, and features, scenarios and test naming conventions.

-7. Check the [code coverage results](docs/codecoverage.md) after you have run the test suite with your code.
+Check the [code coverage results](docs/codecoverage.md) after you have run the test suite with your code.

+There are also hints about how to [debug the testsuite](docs/Debug.md) and about [Pitfalls in writing the testsuite](docs/Pitfalls-test.md).

 # Branches used